EnginYilmaz/ubercart-iyzico/README.md

 Most of the code are derived from Ubercart 2CO Payment module.
 All my code changes are Licenced under GNU/GPL.
 2017 Engin YILMAZ

-###

-INSTALLATION:
+### INSTALLATION:
+1.
-1.Put the uc_iyzipay module under /modules/ubercart/payment/ directory
+2.Put the uc_iyzipay module under /modules/ubercart/payment/ directory
-At the moment the only way to make this code work is in a hackish way.
+3.
+4.
+5.
+6.
 USAGE: Set your class with your existing API credidentials in necessary files

 TODO: